taylorvandoren/joinpoint-regression-tutorial/README.md

 ## Analyses we'll do

-I'll go through two way sto do joinpoint modeling:
+I'll go through two ways to do joinpoint modeling:
 1. With the `ljr` (logistic joinpoint regression) package in R
    - `ljr` is powerful, but it only models logistic fits.
 That's okay!
 In the R script provided (Joinpoint Regression in R.R), I have written code to go through this step by step.
 3. With the **Joinpoint Regression Program**, which is an open-source software that you can download from the link at the top of this page.